daredevel/valeriogalano.it/content/post/2020-02-11-continous-deploying-of-hugo-based-website-with-github-actions.md

 {{</ highlight >}}

-FTP password value must be stored in Github secret called FTP_PASSWORD for security reasons like in in following image:
+FTP password value must be stored in **Github secrets panel** for security reasons like in in following image:

 {{< figure src="/img/github-secrets.png" alt="Github secrets settings panel" >}}